tomjoht/tomjoht.github.io/_posts/2017/12/2017-12-27-value-of-tech-comm-in-company-part4.md

 {% include series/seriesTagValueOfTechComm.html %}

-{{site.data.alerts.note}}This is part II in a three-part essay.
-Read the previous section, <a href="/2017/12/22/value-of-tech-comm-in-company-part2">Determining value through usage</a> before diving in here. {{site.data.alerts.end}}
+{{site.data.alerts.note}}This is part IV in a five-part essay.
+Read the previous section, <a href="/2017/12/27/value-of-tech-comm-in-company-part3">Determining value through usage</a> before diving in here. {{site.data.alerts.end}}

 Our argument about the value of documentation has taken on some difficult obstacles.
 It's not enough that documentation has value through perceived high usage among important groups, because so do other resources in the organization.
 Both the photocopier and espresso machine have high usage among in the company, but with a finite budget, how do we chose?
 We still haven't proved that documentation has a higher value than some other needed company resource.